OfflineIMAP/offlineimap.github.io/_doc/backups.md

 ---

+## Atomic backups

+Offlineimap relies on a local cache.
+It is expected to keep track of the cache alongside the maildir to have good backups.

+Depending on the backup backend, it might be required to move the cache to another path (e.g.: to store both the cache and the maildir in the same filesystem).

 ## Setting up a backend

 There are many ways to set up a backend that will serve at providing a history of backups.
 Chose your own, but take one at least.